LukeShortCloud/rootpages/src/commands/virtualization.rst

    "run --net=<NAME> --ip <IP_ADDRESS> -p <HYPERVISOR_PORT>:<CONTAINER_PORT>", "start a container using a specific network, assigning a static IP, and setup port forwarding"
    "stop", "shutdown a container"
-   "stop $(docker ps -aq)", "stop all containers" "logs", "view the logs / standard output from a running Docker container" "-v <SOURCE>:<DESTINATION>", "bind mount a folder from the host node to a folder inside of the container for persistent storage"
+   "stop $(docker ps -aq)", "stop all containers" "logs", "view the standard output from a running docker container" logs -f, tail the current standard output stream in real-time "-v <SOURCE>:<DESTINATION>", "bind mount a folder from the host node to a folder inside of the container for persistent storage"
    "-q", "list only IDs"
    "-f", "force an action"
-   "inspect", "view detailed information about a container" "network create --subnet <CIDR> <NAME>", "create a new Docker network using a specific network CIDR and name" "run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro <OS>:<VERSION> /usr/lib/systemd/systemd", "start a docker container with systemd support"
+   "inspect", "view detailed information about a container" "network create --subnet <CIDR> <NAME>", "create a new docker network using a specific network CIDR and name" "run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro <OS>:<VERSION> /usr/lib/systemd/systemd", "start a docker container with systemd support"

 kubectl